sumitsha8/INTERACTIVE-DATA-VISUALIZATION-PROJECT/README.md

 9. Percentage of patient’s diabetes met after treatments

-8. Patients by admission types?
+10. Patients by admission types?

-9. Patients who have NO chances to readmit?
+11. Patients who have NO chances to readmit?

+12. Report for different gradiant in blood sample of patients

 -------------------------------------------------------------------------------------------------------------------------------
 # Solutions